 “Artists and other creative professionals can stay and work elsewhere temporarily by participating in artist-in-residence programs and other residency opportunities.
 These opportunities offer conditions that are conducive to creativity and provide their guests with context, such as working facilities, connections, audience, etc.” (Source: DutchCulture I TransArtists)

-The term of residency for artists – as well as residency for other cultural professionals – is increasingly common in the arts and cultural sector; and yet profiles and intentions of residencies vary and are quite different in scope.
+The term of residency for artists – as well as residency for other creatives and cultural professionals – is increasingly common in the arts and cultural sector; and yet profiles and intentions of residencies vary and are quite different in scope.
 They can be part of venues’ programmes or festivals.
 They can be organisations’ main mission or a standalone event.
 Sometimes they are implemented in art related organisations, or take place in schools, companies, hospitals, prisons, former industrial buildings etc., in either urban contexts or remote areas.
 Some programmes focus on an end result of creation, others are specific to the creative (or research) process.
 They can be topic-focused, open to specific disciplines or pivotal in connecting different fields and sectors.
 A whole world of opportunities – and sometimes confusion – lies behind the word ‘residency.’

 These are some examples of the questions to expect during your search.
 Answers can be found in the article ‘What are Residencies?’ by DutchCulture I TransArtists.

 DutchCulture I TransArtists is THE online artists in residence’s international platform and an important information resource for all questions related to AiR programmes.
 Make sure to browse through the information provided at www.transartists.org!

 The webpage also offers e.g. a concise checklist to guarantee that no detail is forgotten prior to applying for a residency.
 The list is divided into four parts: Motivations, Searching and Choosing, Applying, and Funding Check.